web-native/docs/chtml/v060/specs/html-transport/README.md

 </template>
 ```

 Namespaces are like file paths.
 They organize exports into virtual categories.
-Above, we've placed article under a category named *content*.
-There could be other types in this category.
+So above, we just placed *article* under a category named *content*.
+We could go to add other types under this category.
 And we can have subcategories to as much as organization requires.

 ```html
 <template is="html-bundle">